Ever heard of Neufchatel cheese? I hadn't either-at least, not until I thought it was someone sneezing!

 Difference Between Cream Cheese and Neufchatel Cheese?

-So, here’s the scoop: Neufchatel cheese is a bit lighter than cream cheese because it has less fat.
-This means it’s a guilt-free option!
+So, here's the scoop: Neufchatel cheese is a bit lighter than cream cheese because it has less fat.
+This means it's a guilt-free option, often used as a lower-fat substitute in American recipes!

 Don't confuse them, though.
 They both have that creamy texture, but Neufchatel brings a slight tanginess to the table that keeps things interesting.

-We’ve found that it spreads like a dream on bagels, giving you that rich and tasty experience without the heaviness.
+We've found that it spreads like a dream on bagels, especially when softened to room temperature, giving you that rich and tasty experience without the heaviness.

 Using Neufchatel in recipes can add a fresh twist to your favourite dishes.

-If you’re making a dip or a cheesecake, just swap out cream cheese for Neufchatel.
-It brings a new vibe, and your friends will be impressed with the change.
+If you're making a dip or a cheesecake, just swap out cream cheese for Neufchatel, or try it in frozen treats-see easy frozen dessert ideas.

 Plus, it comes in heart shapes, so it instantly makes your cheese platter more fun.